cmdalbem/portfolio/src/pages/meu-corre/index.md

         "title": "A step in financial organization",
         "description": "Users already take notes on their earnings, but they often felt it was hard to maintain.
 This is a great opportunity of presenting the app as an improvement, rather than a whole new habit."
     },{
-        "title": "Adding earnings one by one will not work", "description": "They do dozens of deliveries per day, every day, and most like to settle their finances in the end of the week.
-This led us to the insight of designing a feature that would enable adding multiple earnings at once."
+        "title": "Recording earnings one by one will not work", "description": "They do dozens of deliveries per day, every day, and most like to settle their finances in the end of the week.
+This led us to the insight of designing a feature that would enable recording multiple earnings at once."
     },{
         "title": "Metrics are a big win",
         "description": "Users compared the metrics with some that the platforms already provide them but that are in general very limited.
 They liked a lot how we could measure things the platforms cant, and do it cross-platforms in one central place."